OpenDDS/OpenDDS/docs/news.d/rtps-ports.rst

   - For RTPS Discovery:

-    - :cfg:val:`[rtps_discovery]SedpPortMode=probe` will use ports similar to how the RTPS specification defines them.
+    - Added :cfg:val:`[rtps_discovery]SedpPortMode=probe`, which will use ports similar to how the RTPS specification defines them.
       This uses the existing port parameter properties for SPDP and a new one, :cfg:prop:`[rtps_discovery]DY`.
     - Added :cfg:prop:`[rtps_discovery]SpdpPortMode` as an alias to the now deprecated :cfg:prop:`[rtps_discovery]SpdpRequestRandomPort`.
     - Added :cfg:prop:`[rtps_discovery]SpdpMulticastAddress`, :cfg:prop:`[rtps_discovery]Ipv6SpdpMulticastAddress`, :cfg:prop:`[rtps_discovery]SedpMulticastAddress`, and :cfg:prop:`[rtps_discovery]Ipv6SedpMulticastAddress` to set the multicast addresses and ports separately on SPDP and SEDP.